Happy new year!!

 Other things I’m proud of, outside of my resolutions:

-I did some amazing work with Code First and Diva Creative that involved my favorite hobby (i.e. coding), during this time I enjoyed being flexible and exploring the opportunities available to me beyond my degree.
+I did some amazing work with Code First and Diva Creative that involved my favourite hobby (i.e. coding), during this time I enjoyed being flexible and exploring the opportunities available to me beyond my degree.

 I also managed to bring in some amazing habits that are now part of my daily routine!
 They include:

 - Taking my health seriously: I would not have thought back in January 2016 that I’d be saying I now exercise 5 times a week (6 on a good week) and eating more vegetables than takeaways and fast food.
 But I’ve managed to bring this habit into my life now and honestly, I feel so damn good mentally and physically.

 - Taking my mental health seriously: For the past 4 or so years, I’ve been struggling with my mental health.
 It’s a topic I didn’t like talking about because of the stigma attached to it but last year, I decided to talk to professionals, family, and friends and looked into meditation rather than medication.

 I think this proves that you don’t need the new year to do something new whether that’s starting a habit or setting yourself goals and achieving them.

 During the second half of 2016, I started writing monthly round-up posts where I set goals for myself every month.
 Sometimes these were the same goals as my year resolutions, sometimes they were completely different.

 This system allowed me to not only gain a satisfying *beep* achievement unlocked every month which continuously kept me motivated and also reminded me of the importance in these goals I’ve set in contrast to forgetting why I set them in the first place.
 But I’d still like to set some ‘resolutions’ to look back throughout the year.
 They are: